STUDENT RIGHTS, RESPONSIBILITIES & EXPECTATIONS

 We believe that for every right, there is a responsibility and expectation.
-This responsibility includes the freedom to exercise individual rights in a manner that is not offensive or harmful to others.
+This responsibility includes the freedom to exercise individual rights that are not offensive or harmful to others.
 We trust that students will respectfully accept and adhere to the following:

 - Students have the right to a safe environment free from intimidation, sexual harassment, and assault.